 These headphones' results are only valid for these test settings.

-The RUNMUS RGB K1 leak quite a bit of sound, but not quite as bad as other gaming headphones we've tested.
-Their leakage covers a broad range so it will sound quite full, but it's not too loud.
+The RUNMUS RGB K1 Gaming Headset leaks quite a bit of sound.
+The audio that escapes from these headphones covers a broad range, meaning it will sound quite full, but it's not too loud.
 It'll be audible to people right beside you but shouldn't be an issue to others in neighboring rooms.

 These headphones have a boom microphone that isn't detachable but can swivel to different positions.

-The RUNMUS K1 RGB Gaming Headset are headphones with a boom microphone that has an excellent recording quality.
-Speech recorded or transmitted with this mic sounds not only very clear and easy to understand but also surprisingly detailed and full-bodied.
-It's only lacking a little bit of airiness to sound even better, but still results in a very natural voice.
+The RUNMUS K1 RGB Gaming Headset's boom microphone has an excellent recording quality.
+Speech recorded or transmitted with the mic sounds not only very clear and easy to understand but also surprisingly detailed and full-bodied.
+It's only lacking a little bit of airiness to sound even better but results in a very natural voice.

 These headphones feature RGB lighting that you power via the provided USB connection, so they don't need a battery.
 Note that they only play audio passively - the USB connection doesn't provide any audio, only RGB lighting.

-The RUNMUS Gaming Headset are headphones that don't have a companion app.
-For wired gaming headphones with a great support software, check out the Logitech G Pro X.
+The RUNMUS RGB K1 Gaming Headset doesn't have a companion app.
+For wired gaming headphones with great support software, check out the Logitech G Pro X Gaming Headset.